 The level of coverage for each drug, for example, "generic drug tier" or "specialty tier drug."
-Your copayment or coinsurance will depend on which tier the drug is in.
+Your copayment or coinsurance will depend in part on which tier the drug is in.
 (You can find more information about drug tiers in your Evidence of Coverage and formulary.)

 When a person is entitled to both Medicare (Part A and/or Part B) and Medicaid.
-If you are a dual-eligible beneficiary, you probably qualify for Extra Help from the government to pay for your prescription drugs and have been automatically assigned to your plan.
+If you are a dual-eligible beneficiary, you qualify for Extra Help from the government to pay for your prescription drugs and may have been automatically assigned to your plan.

 The document that explains your coverage, rights, and responsibilities as a member of the plan, along with any rider and other attachments.
 It also defines the plan's obligations to you.